 Treatments that can prevent cardiac arrest or lower your risk of a second episode include:

-Nearly nine out of 10 people who survive cardiac arrest have permanent brain damage from a lack of oxygen.
+Nearly 9 out of 10 people who survive cardiopulmonary arrest have permanent brain damage from a lack of oxygen.
 This can bring changes to your daily life and abilities.

 You may experience:

 Survival without brain damage is far more likely with early CPR and defibrillation.

 Yes, you can survive cardiac arrest.
 But it’s not common.
 Most people who have a sudden cardiac arrest outside of a hospital don’t survive.
 This is usually because they don’t get help in time.

 Still, survival rates are better than they were just 10 years ago.
 About 11% of people who have cardiac arrest outside a hospital and get emergency treatment survive and go home from the hospital.
 About 26% of people who have cardiopulmonary arrest inside a hospital survive and go home.

 Surviving sudden cardiac arrest is the start of a long recovery for many.
 Depending on how long your brain was without oxygen, you’ll likely have brain damage.

 If a rehabilitation program is available, you can use it to regain your abilities.
 It can take months to relearn once-simple activities like walking and getting dressed.
 Many people return to their daily lives, but some need ongoing help.